dillionlim/brainhack-til-2025/README.md

 It is also interesting to note that simply averaging the weights of the same model, trained on the same data but at different stages of training yielded a higher accuracy that each of the individual models before averaging.

+### Data Generation

+A custom dataset was also generated in an effort to prevent overfitting on the training data (implemented [here](cv/data-generation/generate.ipynb)).
+These were the steps taken:

+1. Background images and images of the targets were webscrapped using the `bing_image_downloader` library.
+2. As most images of the target objects had their own backgrounds, they were removed with the `rembg` library.
+3. The background images were resized to `1920x1080` per the training data.
+4. The objects (now with transparent background) were pasted on the background images.
+In the training data, air vehicles seem to be smaller in size compared to others and were harder to detect.
+As such, they were made to be smaller (2000-12000 pixel squares) compared to other object classes (14000-30000 pixel squares).
+5. The images were augmented with the aforementioned [augmentations](#data-augmentation).

 ### Best Single Model

-The best score we achieved using a single model was with YOLOv8l, yielding an accuracy of 0.584.
+The best score we achieved using a single model was with YOLOv8l, yielding an accuracy of $0.584$.

-The model was trained on 14000 images from the original training dataset + 4000 self-generated synthetic images, all [augmented](#data-augmentation).
+The model was trained on 14000 images from the original training dataset + 4000 [self-generated synthetic images](#data-generation), all [augmented](#data-augmentation).

 Freeze points at 10, 7 and 4 layers were employed before fine-tuning the fully unfrozen model.